 Cosmetic Enhancement and Aging

 Obsession of a youthful look has become prevalent in western culture and has led to an upswing in cosmetic treatments that aim to counteract the aging process.
+Selectively review the literature on ageing and plastic surgery, With particular regard to the aging of the face.

 The media is a major force in persuading women, in particular, that they are inadequate unless they package and present themselves in certain culturally sanctioned ways (Ring 2000).